chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 > Probably ad-libbed during the greenlighting workshop, and kept it.
 Beautiful raw emotion.

-> Not vain repetition, but perhaps an anthem?
+> Vain repetition, or is it perhaps a repeated anthem?

-> And presumably in-universe, the circus show is resurrected that very night – you know how much that means for the circus folk for them to shout?
+> And presumably in-universe, the circus show is resurrected that very night — you know how much that means for the circus folk for them to cheer?

 **Let this promise in me start**

+> Barnum makes a point here, that a promise just doesn't work as an external formal business contract, but it must be an internal and personal vow

 **Like an anthem in my heart**

-> V: What’s the difference between an anthem and a regular song?
+> V: What’s the difference between an anthem and any other regular song?
 See how Barnum distributes the mugs and infects his fire

 > V: Passing the mugs, passing the flame, like passing the hat in the finale song